rockthejvm/spark-optimization/README.md

 - install [Docker Desktop](https://docker.com)
 - either clone the repo or download as zip
 - open with IntelliJ as an SBT project
+- Windows users, you need to set up some Hadoop-related configs - use [this guide](/HadoopWindowsUserSetup.md)

 As you open the project, the IDE will take care to download and apply the appropriate library dependencies.